 - Decreasing time patients spend in recovery, allowing them to go home sooner.

-This infographic and others developed by the NICH Environmental Committee use data gathered from research publications, extension publications, government organization outputs, and resource websites.
+This infographic and others developed by NICH Committees use data gathered from research publications, extension publications, government organization outputs, and resource websites.
 Each infographic was developed by committee members specializing within the topic area and familiar with the research that most impacts consumers.

 The National Initiative for Consumer Horticulture (NICH) is a consortium of industry leaders who are promoting the benefits and value of horticulture.
 NICH brings together academia, government, industry, and nonprofits to cultivate the growth and development of a healthy world through landscapes, gardens and plants – indoors and out.
 The Mission of the National Initiative for Consumer Horticulture is to grow a healthy world through the art, science and business of plants, gardens and landscapes.